New 36 home development approved in Ascension Parish

 In the 1990s, testing showed contamination of carcinogens that extended into the proposed site.
 However, in 2021 testing confirmed concentrations were within safety standards.

 “I wouldn’t want my backyard to be facing that site.
 I wouldn’t want my kids or grandkids to be playing in the yard, especially after rain.
-There’s no guarantee that something might flow onto the property,” Mike Anderson, a resident of Elisar Road said.
+There’s no guarantee that something might flow onto the property,” said Mike Anderson, who also lives along Elisar Road.

 The committee approved the development 5-2, but required the developer to do the culvert and other drainage work before construction starts.
 After being approved, citizens of Elisar Road are hoping their homes can withstand the effects of nearby development.